Video job interviews- tips and tools for employers

 With the current health and economic situation, organisations who are actively recruiting need to find new solutions to the traditional face-to-face interview and move towards a ‘new normal’ of using video conferencing tools to conduct job interviews.
 We’ve summarised how to prepare and conduct virtual job interviews, evaluated their effectiveness over telephone interviews and listed what interview tools are currently out there.

 As an employer, communicate in the invitation to the interviewee how much time you have available for the interview.
 With a clear time-frame and defined interview objectives, you can make every interview a positive experience for applicants.

 You know that qualified and motivated employees are the decisive factor to long-term success.
 Therefore, as an interviewer, take sufficient time to study the applicants' documents in advance and not during the interview.
-If you do the latter, your interviewee may register this visually and assess it as a lack of appreciation.
+If you do the latter, your interviewee may register this visually and assess it as a lack of preparation on your part and possibly a lack of appreciation.

 Be prepared to answer questions about the current climate, this may be a key question asked by interviewees to ascertain the robustness of your situation and avoid uncertainty.
 Make sure to consult with the key decision makers in your business or communications teams as to what the correct response should be before making promises.

 Make sure to confirm the post interview process after the interview is finished, so the applicant isn’t left wondering what’s next.
 Where possible share interview notes with unsuccessful applicants so they know where they need to improve on for next time.

 Why are video interviews more effective than telephone interviews?

 Many employers are experienced in using video conferencing platforms, especially when recruiting people who live abroad or those already working in remote roles.
 Others may rely on telephone interviews when face-to-face meetings aren’t possible.
 Video interviews, however, have some clear advantages over the more traditional method, including:

 1- You can gather more information